 I was doing so well.
 Most of the seeds and plants are ordered and now I’m awaiting delivery.
 Great.
-My potatoes are chitting beautifully and have recently made the short move from garage ( bright windowsill) to inside the house and the spare bedroom along with the garlic and shallots.
+My seed potatoes are chitting beautifully and have recently made the short move from garage (bright windowsill) to inside the house and the spare bedroom along with the garlic bulbs and shallots.

 I was spending a lot of time monitoring the weather and spending restless nights wondering if the temperature was going to drop below freezing.
 You see, the garage isn’t heated and it will only keep a degree or two of frost off the tender shoots.
 Same for the shed.
 So now they are ensconced in the spare room, radiator off as they need it light and cool.
 But never freezing.
 It seems to be paying off as the shoots are stubby and greening up.
 Spring can’t come soon enough for them.